 Pullover or Back Clasps

 Another primary difference between sports bras is the way they are held in place.
-The two options available are pullover and back clasping.
+The two options available are pullovers and back clasping.
 Pullover style sports bras offer more support for the back but sacrifice adjustability and frontal support.
 Though they work great for low to moderate impact exercises, back clasps are the best bet for women with larger breasts.
 The clasp allows you to tighten the bra’s band, increasing overall support.

 Racerback or Wide Straps